clearhaus/3DSv2-api-documentation/source/specification_2311.rst

    even though they will never appear in the same message.
 2. When a Message Category or a Device Channel is selected, messages will be filtered if they are not relevant for the selection.
-The inclusion might change from e.g. required to optional
+The inclusion might change from e.g. required to optional.

+.. raw:: html
-.. include:: _static/scenario_selector.html
+  :file: _static/scenario_selector.html

 .. _preauth-endpoint-2311: